 Tips when packing for Egypt in winter

-Looking at the above, you can see that temperature variation from night and day means you are best to pack in layers to stay always appropriate to the weather.
+Looking at the above, you can see that temperature variation from night and day meaning you are best to pack in layers to make you sure are prepared for any weather.

 It is also important to bring appropriate footwear that will keep you comfortable throughout your trip as you walk on uneven surfaces, ramps, rocks, dusty paths and sand, because that is the makeup of all the Egyptian archeological sites.